hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 1. What are the problems streaming  data is trying to solve?
 Why do we need something new when we already have storage mediums like databases etc.
 2. How does flowing data streams differ from OLTP databases, key value stores, caches etc.
-3. As unbounded streams of data flows, how can we listen for trends that interests us, and extract such data.
+3. As unbounded streams of data flows, how can we listen for data that interests us, and extract such data.